-Below you will find information and links to support documentation regarding various remote access topics, including VPN configuration and remote desktop solutions, provided by Information Technology Services (ITS) and various groups throughout campus.
+Below you will find information and links to support documentation regarding various remote access topics provided by ITS and individual units across campus.

 Internet Connection Required

-Whether you are on or off campus, an internet connection is required to connect a device via VPN or to remote desktop solutions.
-Available networks on campus as well as internet solutions off campus are available in detail on the Networks page.
+Whether you are on or off campus, an internet connection is required to connect a device to the provided remote access solutions.
+Available networks on campus as well as internet solutions off campus are available in detail on the Networks Answers page.

 ITS provides many file storage and sharing solutions both on and off campus.

 - OneDrive - All active faculty, staff, and students are provided an Office 365 account that includes Microsoft OneDrive.
-To login, simply visit http://microsoft.onedrive.com/ and use your campus email address as your username.
+To log in, visit http://microsoft.onedrive.com/ and use your campus email address as the username.
 Additional details, including accessing by device type, can be found on the Microsoft OneDrive page.

-- Google Drive - All active faculty, staff, and students are provided a Google G Suite account that includes Google Drive access.
-If you are looking to login into your Syracuse University Google account, navigate to the Google sign in page and use NetID@g.syr.edu as your username.
-Additional help can be found on the Logging into G Suite page.
+- Google Drive - All active faculty, staff, and students are provided a Google Workspace account that includes Google Drive access.
+If you are looking to login into your Syracuse University Google account, navigate to the Google sign in page and use your NetID@g.syr.edu as the username.

 School or College Specific Solutions